 18. Lazy eye

 The lazy eye dials the caffeine content back.
 To make one, add a shot or two of espresso to a cup of decaffeinated coffee.

 Not quite a drink, the affogato is a decadent, easy-to-make dessert.
 Pour a shot of espresso over ice cream and you’ll have a creamy, caffeinated treat.

 Vietnam’s version of creamy iced coffee, this drink is made with dark French press coffee and sweetened condensed milk.
 To make it, add two or three tablespoons of sweetened condensed milk to a glass and then set up the Vietnamese French press (phin).
 Mix the coffee and milk and pour the mixture over ice.

 Made with green, unroasted coffee beans, green coffee is an herbal, tea-like beverage with light levels of caffeine.
 To make it, boil green coffee beans in water.

-You’ve taken a look at our guide to the 22 types of coffee drinks, and now you know the difference between a red eye and a lazy eye.
-You can make or order everything from a basic black coffee to a latte macchiato with confidence.
+You’ve taken a look at our coffee drink chart and our guide to the 22 types of coffee drinks.
+Now you know the difference between a red eye and a lazy eye, and you can make or order everything from a basic black coffee to a latte macchiato with confidence.
 It’s time to get out there and enjoy your next great cup of coffee!